HomeArticlesWhat is ERP (Enterprise Resource Planning)?

 Types of ERP Implementation

-1. On-Premise: The software is installed and runs on the company's own servers.
+1. On-Premise: The software is installed and run on the servers of the company itself.

-2. Cloud-Based (SaaS): The software is accessed via the internet and managed by the provider.
+2. Cloud-Based (SaaS): The software is accessed via internet and managed by the vendor.

-3. Hybrid: Combines elements of on-premise and cloud implementations.
+3. Hybrid: Combines elements of on-premise and cloud deployments.

 Current Trends in ERP